Dav31012/shellclaude/README.md

 AI coding CLI for iOS app a-Shell

 # DISCLAIMER
 THIS PYTHON CLI IS STILL IN A *VERY* PRIMITIVE STATE.
+If you havent guessed im looking for feedback :)

 # Features
 •  Full agentic tool use: read_file, write_file, run_command, list_files, search_files (ripgrep), patch_file